 The full professional training is also available from time to time in other countries.
 The College has run courses in Ireland, Belgium, Italy, Spain, Iceland and Turkey.

 A certificated pre-Diploma foundation course in Anatomy, Physiology and Pathology.

 A dynamic and vivid three-day short course in Pathology held at the Gordon Museum in London.

-A variety of Postgraduate trainings is available, including courses on Dentistry, Trauma, Emotions, and many others themes.
+A variety of Postgraduate training is available, including courses on Dentistry, Trauma, Emotions, and many other themes.

 The College has been pleased to welcome students from over 60 different countries throughout Europe, Asia, Africa, North America, South America and Australasia.